classdojo/html-templater/README.md

 /*
  * You can also register file assets for htmlTemplater to load.
-If both the file and
+If both
- * non file option exist, the file is simply loaded and appended to whatever string
+ * the file and non file option exist, the file is simply loaded and appended
- * is supplied in the non file option.
+ * to the string supplied in the non file option.
 */